alpas/alpasdev/src/main/resources/docs/configuration.md

 <a name="checking-environment"></a>
 #### [Checking your environment](#checking-environment)

-The `dev.alpas.Environment` class has few more convenient properties that you could use to determine the current environment and query some of its properties.
+The `dev.alpas.Environment` class has a few more convenient properties that you could use to determine the current environment and query some of its properties.

 <div class="sublist">